bds-ailab/shaman/docs/bbo/heuristics.md

 #### Expected improvement

 This method both encodes exploration (exploring spaces with a high variance) and exploitation (exploring spaces with a low mean).
-Not only it takes into account whether or not the next point will induce a smaller value for $f$ but it also considers the gain from the switch.
+Not only does it take into account whether or not the next point will induce a smaller value for $f$ but it also considers the gain from the switch.
 Unlike $MPI$ which only looks for a smaller value, $EI$ takes into account the difference between the old and the new data point.

 For each point of the parametric space, we can define the improvement as: